Feeling your pain: Presidents tread tricky disaster politics

 To project empathy without looking weak.
 To show both command and cooperation.
 To put the focus on victims — but provide leadership, too.

-As Trump heads to North Carolina on Wednesday to survey damage from Hurricane Florence, a look back at how presidents have grappled with the challenges and opportunities of disaster politics:
+A look at how presidents have grappled with the challenges and opportunities of disaster politics:

 Trump is not known for shows of empathy and relishes fights he thinks will resonate with his core supporters.